Aleixbs/Aleixbs/README.md

 - :construction_worker: I'm currently working on:
   - ✨Building a Resume website to display all my projects on github.io
   - ✨Building a collaborative tool to contribute to save my homeland wildlife and forests from overconstruction in SOS COSTABRAVA
   - ✨Building a solution for little

-- 💬 Ask me about anything that could be of your interest on GIS related geography or urbanism topics
-- 👯 I’m looking to collaborate on any project that involves GIS on it
+- 💥 I’m looking to collaborate on any GIS related project

 ## 📫 How to reach me: